 Parking Fee - University students have three options regarding parking: to participate in the Level II parking program, to participate in Level I parking, or to waive out of the parking program entirely.
 Students who choose to participate in Level II parking will be assessed the parking fee based on credit hours enrolled.
 Students who desire to participate in Level I must sign a waiver form to opt out of the Level II parking program and independently purchase a Level I parking permit (forms obtained in the Cashier's Office).
 Students that do not want to participate in the parking program must sign a waiver form to opt out of the program.
-Waiver forms are included with the bills and are also available in the Cashier's Office.
+Waiver forms are also available in the Cashier's Office and on line at www.neiu.edu/~finanadm/bursar.htm.